by Dr. Christopher Perrin

 There are many good reasons to study Latin.
-Here is a top ten list:
+Here is my top ten list:

-- The Professions: Latin prepares students for several important professions that are steeped in Latin or English words derived from Latin.
-These include law, medicine, science, music, theology, philosophy, art, and literature.
+3. Professions: Latin prepares students for many important professions that are steeped in Latin terms and phrases or in English words derived from Latin.
+These career fields include law, medicine, science, music, theology, philosophy, art, and literature.

-- Writing and Reading: An increased vocabulary and understanding of grammar enable students to write and read with greater ease and clarity.
+4. Writing and Reading: The increased vocabulary and understanding of grammar gained by studying Latin enables students to write and read with greater ease and clarity.

-- English Literature: Latin enables students to have improved access to English literature prior to 1950, which is replete with references and citations in Latin.
+5. English Literature: Latin grants students a deeper understanding of English literature prior to 1950, much of which is replete with references and citations in Latin.

-- Educational Virtue: The study of Latin is an ongoing practice in linguistic puzzle-solving that generally helps students to become close and careful readers and writers.
-Many believe it also generally hones the mental faculties, cultivating careful analysis and attention.
-When one well-known cancer researcher, Dr. Charles Zubrod (who helped develop chemotherapy treatment for leukemia patients), was asked what had best prepared him for a life of medical research, he responded: “Studying Latin and Greek as a child.”
+8. Educational Virtue: The study of Latin is an ongoing practice in linguistic puzzle-solving that generally helps students to become close and thoughtful readers and writers.
+Many scholars believe it also hones the mental faculties, cultivating careful analysis and attention.

-- Pleasure: Deciphering the “secret code” of Latin, seeing the words behind words, learning to puzzle-solve, and reading great authors in their own tongue are all pleasures that will last students a lifetime.
+9. Pleasure: Deciphering the “secret code” of Latin and learning how to puzzle-solve, see the meanings behind words, and read great authors in their own tongue is a pleasure that will last students a lifetime.

-- Simultaneous Learning: As you can see, studying Latin is a way of doing advanced study in several subject areas simultaneously.
-This is why we regard it as a master art—like a tool, it enables one to master other things, other subjects.
-It is no wonder that it has been a required subject in schools for centuries.
+10. Simultaneous Learning: As you can see, studying Latin is a way of performing advanced study in multiple subject areas simultaneously.
+It is a master art that enables students to in turn master other skills and other subjects.

 I hope that as you review the list above you will see how Latin is still very much alive—it lives on your tongue now, asserting itself with every other word you speak.
 I hope you will take up the study of this language and introduce your children to it as well.
 While it will be a challenging study, it will bring life to learning and open a dozen different doors on as many adventuresome paths.